Electronic Structure of UGe$_{2\pm x}$ Thin Films from Photoelectron Spectroscopy: Results and Discussion

 Figure~3(a) shows valence-band spectra acquired by XPS for films of various stoichiometry, compared with data for $\alpha$-U measured under the same conditions.
 All UGe$_{2\pm x}$ films exhibit finite spectral intensity at E$_F$, demonstrating their metallic character.
 The $\alpha$-U spectrum exhibits the characteristic triangular valence-band line shape, with a gradual increase in intensity toward $E_F$.
 In contrast, the UGe$_{2\pm x}$ films show a noticeably steeper rise of the near-$E_F$ emission on the high-binding-energy side.
 The same trend is observed in the UPS data (Fig.~3(b)), which primarily probe U~5$f$-derived states close to $E_F$~\cite{opeil2006}, indicating a modification of the near-$E_F$ U-5$f$ spectral distribution compared with $\alpha$-U.

 At higher binding energies, the XPS spectra of the UGe$_{2\pm x}$ films display an extended tail forming a broad hump between approximately 2 and 4~eV.
-In $\alpha$-U, states of predominantly U-6$d$ character occur near $\sim 2$~eV and give rise to a distinct shoulder in UPS spectra~\cite{Reihl1985,Molodtsov1998}.
+In $\alpha$-U, states with significant U-6$d$ character are known to occur near $\sim 2$~eV and contribute to a shoulder-like feature in UPS spectra~\cite{Reihl1985,Molodtsov1998}.
 Upon alloying with Ge, these U-6$d$ states strongly hybridize with Ge-4$p$ states in the same energy range \cite{samsel2011}.
-However, the hump observed in the U–Ge films extends over a substantially broader energy interval and carries more spectral weight than expected from hybridized U-6$d$–Ge-4$p$ states alone.

-Previous LSDA/GGA-based band-structure calculations for bulk UGe$_2$ within a purely itinerant framework~\cite{samsel2011} reproduce the dominant U-5$f$ contribution at the Fermi level but do not yield a pronounced feature in this higher-binding-energy region.
-In contrast, the calculations presented here, which explicitly include the atomic multiplet structure of the U-5$f$ shell, show that a substantial fraction of U-5$f$ spectral weight is redistributed to higher binding energies, naturally accounting for the broad hump observed in the XPS spectra of the UGe$_{2\pm x}$ films.
+Previous LSDA/GGA band-structure calculations for bulk UGe$_2$ within a purely itinerant framework~\cite{samsel2011} reproduce both the dominant U-5$f$ contribution at the Fermi level and the hybridized U-6$d$-Ge-4$p$ bands at higher binding energies.
+However, the calculated density of states in this energy range remains relatively weak and does not account for the pronounced hump observed in the XPS spectra.
+In contrast, the calculations presented here, which explicitly include the atomic multiplet structure of the U-5$f$ shell, show that a substantial fraction of U-5$f$ spectral weight contribute significant spectral weight at higher binding energies, naturally accounting for the broad hump observed in the XPS spectra of UGe$_{2}$ and the corresponding UGe$_{2\pm x}$ films.

 Across the investigated composition range, the overall valence-band line shape of the UGe$_{2\pm x}$ films remains remarkably similar.
 With the exception of the Ge:U = 1 film, no systematic shift of the near-$E_F$ emission is resolved within experimental sensitivity.
-The Ge:U = 1 film exhibits a shift of the near-$E_F$ maximum toward higher binding energy despite showing the largest Sommerfeld coefficient among the studied films (Table~II).
+The Ge:U = 1 film exhibits a shift of the near-$E_F$ maximum toward higher binding energy despite showing the largest Sommerfeld coefficient among the studied films (Table~2).
 This combination of reduced spectral weight at $E_F$ and enhanced electronic specific heat is compatible with semimetal-like behavior reported for bulk UGe~\cite{Troc2002}.
 Overall, these observations indicate that variations in composition primarily affect the spectral weight distribution near the Fermi level, while the characteristic valence-band line shape remains largely preserved across different U–Ge stoichiometries.